 Normal science has no coherent causal

-as science attempts to say something coherent about subjectivity, it
+as science attempts to say something coherent about it, it

-systems when those systems cross a threshold of complexity.
+processes when those processes cross a threshold of complexity.

-But such an assertion essentially concedes that consciousness is a miracle—it
+But such a model concedes that consciousness is a miracle—it

 just happens.
 And nobody has figured out how to figure out where the

 approach denies consciousness all together.
 To this school, the word is

 just another name for certain neurophysiological processes.
 It does not

 signify anything distinct from the observable phenomena of the brain.